Energy Foundation made its first grant to Clean Energy Economy Minnesota in 2016.

 CEEM also highlights leadership on clean energy business issues.
 In late 2017, the organization named State Senator Jeremy Miller (R-Winona) a Clean Energy Legislative Champion for his commitment to moving Minnesota’s clean energy industry forward.
 In a statement, Senator Miller said, “I’m thankful for organizations like Clean Energy Economy Minnesota, and the great work they are doing to spread awareness about the contributions that clean energy businesses are making to Minnesota’s economy.”

-“If you talk to people in Minnesota, there’s no question that CEEM is a big part of what clean energy jobs are growing in the North Star State,” says Dan Scripps, Energy Foundation’s Program Director, Midwest Policy.
+“If you talk to people in Minnesota, there’s no question that CEEM is a big part of what clean energy jobs are growing in the North Star State,” says Ryan Werder, Energy Foundation’s Program Director, Midwest Campaigns.
 “CEEM’s success is rooted in its authenticity, businesses speaking up directly for what’s needed to keep Minnesota’s clean energy economy growing.
 It’s a compelling argument that transcends the political divide.”